BarisAlbayrakIEEE/StructuralAnalysis/README.md

 **The Flow (skip the error conditions for simplicity)**
 1. **Ordinary User** selects to load a sub-DCG from MySQL DB.
-2. **UI** emits an event to activate the system for the DCG loading.
+2. **UI** emits an event to activate the CS for the DCG loading.
 3. **System** loads the sub-DCG from MySQL DB and the attached FEM.
 4. **System** emits an event to initialize the user forms and the FE graphics.
 5. **UI** initializes the user forms and the FE graphics.
 6. **Ordinary User** reviews the SARs to detect the SCs that need sizing.
 7. **Ordinary User** updates the properties (e.g. material and geometry) of the SCs that needs sizing.
-8. **UI** emits an event to activate the system for each update.
+8. **UI** emits an event to activate the CS for each update.
 9. **System** reflects each update to the sub-DCG and sets the state of the SARs corresponding to each updated SC as **OutOfDate**.
 10. **Ordinary User** runs SAMMs for the updated SCs.
-11. **UI** emits an event to activate the system to run SAMMs for the updated SCs.
+11. **UI** emits an event to activate the CS to run SAMMs for the updated SCs.
 12. **System** runs SAMMs for the updated SCs.
 13. **System** updates the SARs and sets their state as **UpToDate**.
 14. **System** emits an event to activate the UI for the states and SARs.
 15. **UI** refreshes the SARs for the state and values.
 16. Repeat Steps 6 to 15 to finish sizing all SCs.
 17. **Ordinary User** selects to save the sub-DCG to MySQL DB.
-18. **UI** emits an event to activate the system for the sub-DCG save.
+18. **UI** emits an event to activate the CS for the sub-DCG save.
 19. **System** saves the sub-DCG to MySQL DB.

 **Postconditions**